How Much Does a Helicopter Cost? | Ultimate Breakdown Guide

 Financing for a Luxury Helicopter

-Assets America® is proud to offer helicopter financing for units costing $10 million and more.
+Assets America® can provide helicopter financing with minimum financing starting at $10 million and more.
 We can offer a simple mortgage or any other arrangement you require.
 We also provide refinancing, including sale leasebacks and mezzanine loans.
 Without a doubt, our network of private lenders and banks will provide you with competitive terms quickly and efficiently.
 Frankly, when you finance with us, the typical delays that many banks impose upon applicants can be a thing of the past.

 How Much Does a Helicopter Cost – Specific Examples